j0lle/gpu-screen-recorder-selector/README.md

 # Demo
 [![Click here to watch a demo video on youtube](https://img.youtube.com/vi/n5tm0g01n6A/0.jpg)](https://www.youtube.com/watch?v=n5tm0g01n6A)

-# TEMPORARY ISSUES
-1) Videos are in variable framerate format.
-Use MPV to play such videos, otherwise you might experience stuttering in the video if you are using a buggy video player.
-You can try saving the video into a .mkv file instead as some software may have better support for .mkv files (such as kdenlive).
-You can use the "-fm cfr" option to to use constant framerate mode.
-2) FLAC audio codec is disabled at the moment because of temporary issues.

 # FAQ
 ## It tells me that my AMD/Intel GPU is not supported or that my GPU doesn't support h264/hevc, but that's not true!